chenhanghuang/sta302/starter_folder-main/README.md

 ## Overview

-This repo provides students with a foundation for their own projects associated with *Telling Stories with Data*.
-You do not need every aspect for every paper and you should delete aspects that you do not need.

-To use this folder, click the green "Code" button", then "Download ZIP".
-Move the downloaded folder to where you want to work on your own computer, and then modify it to suit.
+This repo provides students with a foundation to reproduce the results.

+**Statement on LLM usage: Aspects of the code were written with the help of the autocomplete tool, OPENAI chatGPT 3.5.
+The function used in the plots were written with the help of ChatGPT, I get the recommand from ChatGPT and the entire chat history is available in inputs/llms/usage.txt.**

+**In the outputs/paper.qmd, the line 91 need to change the direction so as to find the sketches figure. eg. change the /Users/caacaa/Desktop/2024 winter/sta302/starter_folder-main/inputs/sketches/count.jpg to your own local direction. **

 ## File Structure